lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 1. To compute the Lookup Tables, we'll take a few points from the Square to Sphere mapping and interpolate them (i.e. fill in the missing pixels between the points).

 1. Interpolating the pixels is probably a good idea for the long term...
 It lets us tweak the mapping manually by adjusting the position of the points.
+(Instead of figuring out complicated math formulae)

 # Map Physical Pixels to Virtual Pixels